gkamer8/agrippa-zoo/frontend/src/Docs/markdown/getting_started_4.md

 ## Visualizing

 Once you have uploaded your model, you can go to its page from the Model Zoo and click through to view the model in the **Workspace**.
 From there, you can browse the model's files, click on nodes to see their children and attributes, or double click on blocks to view inside them.

+Inside any block or node, you can add a `<desc>` tag giving a description.
+The text contents of the `<desc>` tag will be displayed when the block or node is clicked in the visual editing tool.